 Note: Just a quick explanation of what 3mg/kg of caffeine is.
-First find out what your bodyweight in kg is.
+First, find out what your body weight in kg is.
 For this example, let’s say it’s 70kg.
-You would consume 3mg of caffeine for every kg of bodyweight, which would equal 210mg.
+You would consume 3mg of caffeine for every kg of body weight, which would equal 210mg.
 There is around 100mg in a large cup of black coffee — so as you can imagine, 3mg/kg is quite a high dosage.
 Remember that this study was done in laboratory conditions under the supervision of professionals.
 If you are going to give this a go yourself, try a lower dose first and assess your tolerance.

 Step Five: Save Time for a Shower

-There is no quicker way to lose the respect and friendship of your work colleagues then to turn up to the office sweating profusely and filling the office with body odor.
+There is no quicker way to lose the respect and friendship of your work colleagues than to turn up to the office sweating profusely and filling the office with body odor.
 Many people try to avoid showering in their gyms, but if you are doing so before work then you don’t have that option.
 Schedule it into your gym time and don’t forget a towel!

 Step Six: Post-Workout Protein